A-Sakagami/Appium_python/README.md

 ## About
-This repo is to study test automation to use appium & python.
+This repo is how to study test automation to use appium & python.